franzbu/HAeating/README.md

 As will be discussed below, special strengths of this heating automation are the ability to adjust the flow temperature according to the amount of rooms currently heating, and the already mentioned delta temperature between current and target temperature)

 Additionally, optional sun compensation is available, which can be set up with a brightness sensor (code has to be adjusted for that) or, in my case, by utilizing the current temperature of a close-by greenhouse.

+The main reason for this whole undertaking is Froeling Lambdatronic's ability to write the target flow temp into the RAM of the boiler, avoiding having to change EEPROM registers, the lifetime of which is limited.
+The catch is that this register (48001-48018 for Froeling's 18 heating circuits) needs to be updated once every other minute.
+A restart of Home Assistant might thus result in a disruption of heating.
+The ESP resolves this and offers additional benefits, some of which have already been discussed.

+Other than that, the ESP makes the boiler smart also in the sense that it can be directly integrated into Home Assistant via ESPHome (already integrated into HA, so all entities the ESP is set up for are instantaneously writable and/or readable in HA).
+However, if that is the only thing one wants, then [GyroGearl00se's HA integration](https://github.com/GyroGearl00se/ha_froeling_lambdatronic_modbus) might be the preferrable option.

 ---